-I spent almost 20 years of my life mentally sick, detained in numerous psychiatric hospitals while doctors argued approximately what became incorrect with me.
+I spent almost 20 years of my life mentally sick, detained in numerous psychiatric hospitals while doctors argued about what became incorrect with me.
 I acquired several conflicting diagnoses, which I might add to my growing series, nevertheless feeling unheard and misunderstood.

 In the hospital, portray eased the wounds by permitting me to concentrate on something else.
 It set me unfastened.
 The summary pix I created embodied my feelings and gave me a voice.